hammertoe/quernus_website/_posts/2015-08-30-cloning-zvol-for-vm.md

 layout: post
 title: Cloning a ZVol for a new VM
 comments: True
+tags: FreeBSD, ZFS
+summary: How to clone ZFS zvols to replicate VMs
 ---

 I am using bhyve as a VM system for OpenBSD, Linux and FreeBSD guests running on a FreeBSD host.